GiamPy5/TFA_SAMP/README.md

 TFA_SAMP
 =======

-Two-Factor authentication method for SA-MP (thanks to Authy for the APIs).
+Two-Factor authentication method for SA-MP (thanks to Authy for the web APIs).

 Requirements
 ======